Do you live in - or are you moving to - an area that offers both AT&T U-Verse and Comcast XFINITY?

 Comcast XFINITY Overview

-In concerns to customer service, many customers rate XFINITY as one of the poorest in the nation, with complaints leaning toward terrible products, price hikes, and abysmal service.
-Overall, Comcast's XFINITY service earned an ACSI score of 59, which is just 5 points lower than U-Verse's customer service index score.
+As far as customer service, many customers rate XFINITY as one of the poorest in the nation, with complaints leaning toward terrible products, price hikes, and abysmal service.
+Overall, Comcast customer service earned an ACSI score of 59, which is just 5 points lower than U-Verse's customer service index score.

 Admittedly, XFINITY and U-Verse are at neck-and-neck when it comes to prices and speeds.
 If you need information regarding Comcast XFINITY's cable services, you can always look into our Comcast XFINITY Channel Lineup or Comcast Cable Packages guides.